Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

 \subsection{Results and Analysis}

+After executing all 350 tests we analyzed results in order to address our two research questions.

+\subsubsection{RQ1: Which stages of CAP’s decision-making process require external cognition checks as part of the Cognition Envelope, beyond CAP’s internal meta-reasoning?}

-Following execution of the experiments, we first examined whether the CAP appropriately categorized the clues as {\it relevant} or {\it non-relevant} using the previously described rubric.
-Each test suite included one variant ($V2$) that included a non-relevant clue.
+To address {\bf RQ1} we evaluated CAP outcomes to determine whether the CAP appropriately categorized the clues as {\it relevant} or {\it non-relevant}.
+Each test suite included one variant ($V2$) that represented a non-relevant clue.
 For example in Figure \ref{fig:vignette}, the vignette included an old boot which was clearly not relevant to the lost child.
 Results from the experiment showed that in every case the non-relevant clue was successfully rejected.
 Further, in eight out of the ten test suites, all relevant clues were marked as relevant.
-However, in one case the CAP failed to mark a clue as relevant due to severe occlusion (caused by a bird flying in-front of the clue in the image), and in another case the CAP failed to understand the significance of campfire smoke.
+Upon inspection, in one case the CAP failed to mark a clue as relevant due to severe occlusion (caused by a bird flying in-front of the clue in the image), and in the secondary case the CAP failed to understand the significance of campfire smoke.
 However, this problem could be remedied in future implementations through adding additional guidance to the RAG dataset.
 Overall Stages 1 and 2 of the CAP pipeline achieved 95\% accuracy with 47 true positives, 0 false positives, 10 true negatives, and 3 false negatives.
-The remainder of our discussion focuses on the cases where clues were marked as relevant and search plans were generated and forwarded to the \psar for evaluation.
+All detected clues rejected by CAP are surfaced to the operator for optional review.

+These results indicate that CAP’s internal meta-reasoning is largely sufficient for supervising clue interpretation and relevance assessment, and therefore external Cognition Envelope checks provide limited additional value at these early stages.
+In contrast, even when a clue is correctly interpreted and deemed relevant, subsequent action-selection decisions (Stages~3--4) must determine whether the proposed search task is plausible given environmental constraints, elapsed time since the LKP, and the mission cost of redirecting limited sUAS resources.
+These judgments depend on probabilistic reasoning about mobility and reachability, and on policy-driven autonomy constraints (e.g., preventing expensive or low-plausibility searches from being enacted without oversight).
+As shown in Figure~\ref{fig:pipeline}, the Cognition Envelope is therefore most needed at the task planning and triggering stages, where \psar-derived plausibility assessments and cost-aware autonomy checks determine whether CAP’s proposed action can be safely approved for execution or must be escalated to the human-on-the-loop.